-Pending DWD connecting to the mobile home park, CSA M-28 will continue to operate the existing water system and provide water to the mobile home park and will continue to seek a waiver from the State.
-Future projects at CSA M-28 will include the demolition and removal of the non-operable portions of the treatment plant, such as the RO system, and facility upgrades as needed to maintain operability.
+Pending DWD connection to the mobile home park, CSA M-28 will continue to operate the existing water system, provide water service to the mobile home park, and seek a waiver from the State.
+Future projects at CSA M-28 will include facility upgrades necessary to maintain system operability.
+These upgrades may include improvements to the treatment system, installation of seismic restraints and piping supports, reservoir stabilization, distribution pump, blending/ bypass systems (as applicable), exterior tank and piping coatings, sealing of abandoned wells, miscellaneous plant repairs and modifications, instrumentation, and remote monitoring.